 The CEP utilizes a reimbursement rate calculated by determining the percentage of students directly certified times a 1.6 multiplier.
-Beginning with Funding Year 2015, schools and school districts participating in the NSLP Community Eligibility Provision (CEP) will be allowed to calculate their students eligible for NSLP for purposes of E-rate discounts by using the CEP NSLP reimbursement rate.
+Beginning with funding year 2015, schools and school districts participating in the NSLP Community Eligibility Provision (CEP) will be allowed to calculate their students eligible for NSLP for purposes of E-rate discounts by using the CEP NSLP reimbursement rate.
 Specifically, schools utilizing the CEP shall calculate their student eligibility for free or reduced priced lunches by multiplying the percentage of directly certified students by the CEP national multiplier of 1.6 to determine the percentage of children eligible for NSLP and use that percentage for determination of school district E-rate discount.
 Schools participating in the CEP will not be considered to have a greater than 100 percent student eligibility for purposes of determining the district-wide discount rate for E-rate services.

 - 1. 47 C.F.R. § 54.505(b)(1) requires that "the level of poverty shall be measured by the percentage of their student enrollment that is eligible for a free or reduced price lunch under the national school lunch program or a federally-approved alternative mechanism." - 2.
 Federally-approved alternative mechanisms include surveys.
-See, e.g., Request for Review of the Decision of the Universal Service Administrator by Academia Claret, et al., CC Docket No. 02-6, Order, 21 FCC Rcd 10703, 10704, DA 06-1907, ¶ 4 n.10 (2006) (citing 34 C.F.R. § 200.78(a)(2)). - 3.
-The FCC recently provided further guidance to the USAC on how to implement the USDA's new eligibility program for NSLP into the E-rate Program.
+See e.g., Request for Review of the Decision of the Universal Service Administrator by Academia Claret, et al., CC Docket No. 02-6, Order, 21 FCC Rcd 10703, 10704, para.
+4, n.10 (2006) (citing 34 C.F.R. § 200.78(a)(2)). - 3.
+The FCC provided further guidance to USAC on how to implement the USDA's eligibility program for NSLP into the E-rate Program.
 The FCC explained that "the E-rate program currently uses USDA's NSLP eligibility, or a federally approved alternative mechanism, as a proxy for poverty when calculating discounts on services received under the E-rate program....
 The CEP, which the USDA is phasing in over several years, provides a new alternative to NSLP household applications for free and reduced price meals in high poverty local educational agencies and schools."
-See Letter from Trent B. Harkrader, Chief, Telecommunications Access Policy Division, Wireline Competition Bureau to Mel Blackwell, Vice-President, Schools & Libraries Division, USAC (July 31, 2012).
+See Letter from Trent B. Harkrader, Chief, Telecommunications Access Policy Division, Wireline Competition Bureau to Mel Blackwell, Vice-President, Schools & Libraries Division, USAC (July 31, 2012). - 4.
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."